frawst/grid-game/README.md

 - Display refreshing function (*There likely exists libraries for this, let's try to write our own*)
   - Ability to clear command window of contents and repopulate with desired contents
-  - If possible, set the command window to specific resolution
+  - If possible, set the command window to specific 'resolution' (Rows && Collumns)
     - FUTURE: Possibility of resolution scaling with variables, would require some dynamic rendering

+- Graphics
+  - Drawing the map
+  - Moving the player
+  - Displaying other relevant information, text on screen vs. command access
+    - Use different display states for 'windows'?

 - Consistency / Object Orientation
   - How can we keep track of player information?